11 Best FREE Embroidery Software for Digitizing & Editing

 The Embroidermodder Team actually has a great embroidery app called Embroidery Viewer, though, in the Google Play Store, which allows you to view embroidery files on your phone.
 (I do recommend that app!)

-Embroidery Digitizing Software Free Trial Options
+Embroidery Digitizing Software Free Trials

-If you’ve found free digitizing software too difficult to learn or think it doesn’t do what you want, below are embroidery software options that offer free trials with the ability to save.
+If you’ve found free software too difficult to learn or think it doesn’t do what you want, below are embroidery software options that offer free trials with the ability to save.
 (I also have another post detailing what I feel are the best embroidery software choices to investigate if looking to purchase.)

 While these software aren’t technically free, you can use them for no cost during their trial period.

-1. SewWhat-Pro and SewArt
+A. SewWhat-Pro and SewArt

 sew what pro software

 SewWhat-Pro is an embroidery editing and customization software that is very affordable.
+It offers a 30-day free trial with saves up to 3 colors.

 I’ve written a quick Sew What Pro review + tutorial if you want to get a sneak peek of its offerings.
 I also have a tutorial on how to make monograms from .ttf fonts using Sew What Pro.
 This is what I started with before upgrading later.

-SewArt is the companion embroidery digitizing software to SewWhat-Pro.
+Then , SewArt is the companion embroidery digitizing software to SewWhat-Pro.
 It is an auto-digitizing software, so you are limited in what you can digitize and how effective it will be.

-Meaning, you will have to input an image into the program to start the digitizing process.
+The results are fairly good for simple clip-art images and logos!
+However, it’s not a program that lets you create complicated designs from scratch.
+You always have to input an image into the program to start the digitizing process.

-I think this is a great option for beginners without aspirations of ever selling designs.
+This is a great option for beginners without aspirations of ever selling designs.

-2. Hatch 3 Embroidery Software
+B. Hatch 3 Embroidery Software

 hatch embroidery software

-Hatch has 4 different modules that build upon one another and can be purchased separately.
+Don’t forget to check out the Hatch free 30-day trialHatch has 4 different modules that build upon one another and can be purchased separately.

+I have Hatch Digitizer, which lets me do pretty much everything I want.
+(It’s not cheap, though!)
 There is also Hatch Organizer, Hatch Personalizer, and Hatch Embroidery Composer.
 Composer allows for auto-digitizing, so if you do not want to do much manual creation, this is all you need.

-3. mySewnet
+C. mySewnet

 mySewnet Embroidery software

+However, their higher-tier embroidery digitizing programs include a 30-day free trial.
 And, sporadic digitizers can save money by taking advantage of its monthly subscription option.

 You can also use mySewnet’s Quick Font lettering software (only free with Sewnet-enabled machines), which converts computer fonts into embroidery designs.

-4. EmbroideryWare
+D. EmbroideryWare

 embroideryware embroidery software review

 EmbroideryWare is a full-featured embroidery digitizing program that offers a 30-day free trial.
+I found it as difficult to use as Ink/Stitch, although it has many more features.

 EmbroideryWare also does not offer auto-digitizing, so only look into it if you’re serious about manually creating your own images.
+It does have a helpful Facebook group and a slew of YouTube videos, though.

-Just remember, learning to digitize embroidery designs takes substantial time.
+Now, as you download and learn to use all these programs, remember that learning to digitize embroidery designs takes substantial time.
 So, don’t give up if it seems confusing at first!

-47 Comments
+50 Comments

-Thank you so very much for this information very much needed I have absolutely no idea of what I’m doing I am 62 years old and will be retiring next month that is my plan I purchase the ricoma EM 1010 embroidery machine in January 2021 as well as lots of threads bobbins needles etc and barely started training but got stuck can’t seem to get it out of one mode but anyway I’m waiting for support to reach out to me but I appreciate your input and given this information because I know absolutely nothing about this and this is what I want to do during retirement thank you so very much you are truly appreciated thank you and have a wonderful wonderful day
+1. Thank you so very much for this information very much needed I have absolutely no idea of what I’m doing I am 62 years old and will be retiring next month that is my plan I purchase the ricoma EM 1010 embroidery machine in January 2021 as well as lots of threads bobbins needles etc and barely started training but got stuck can’t seem to get it out of one mode but anyway I’m waiting for support to reach out to me but I appreciate your input and given this information because I know absolutely nothing about this and this is what I want to do during retirement thank you so very much you are truly appreciated thank you and have a wonderful wonderful day

 2. Thank you…this has been a great help.
 I need to practice so I need all the help I can get to become familiar and competent with the various software available.